-Each year, the School of the Environment offers several undergraduate study abroad courses.
-This year, the courses offered went to Costa Rica and Iceland.
+Each year, the School of the Environment offers undergraduate study abroad courses during the Inter/Summer session.
+This past year students went to Costa Rica and Iceland.
 Announcements of upcoming courses will be circulated to all students registered in School of the Environment programs.

-Quite a few of our undergraduate courses run field trips as part of the in-class experience.
-Local sites such as McGregor Quarry, Point Pelee, the Lou Romano wastewater treatment plant and Chatham-Kent wind turbine fields are examples of destinations you may travel during your ungrad.
+Some undergraduate courses run field trips as part of the in-class experience.
+Some of the field trip sites have included McGregor Quarry, Point Pelee, the Lou Romano Wastewater Treatment Plant, Chatham-Kent wind turbine farms, greenhouse facilities, experimental farms, landfills and recycling facilities.

-Occasionally, professors in the department are looking to hire undergraduate students to work in their research labs either during the regular academic year or seasonally.
-These paid positions provide undergraduate students with real-world lab experience and sometimes translate into an undergraduate thesis or graduate degree project.
+Professors may hire undergraduate students to work in their research labs either during the regular academic year or seasonally.
+These paid positions provide students with real-world lab experience and may also provide opportunities for undergraduate or gradaute thesis projects.